Project: Mountain House in the Methow Valley

 The Mazama house is located in the Methow Valley of Washington State, a secluded mountain valley on the eastern edge of the North Cascades, about 200 miles northeast of Seattle.
-This mountain house was designed by Seattle-based Finne Architects.
+This sustainable mountain house was designed by Seattle-based Finne Architects.

 Description by Finne Architects: The house has been carefully placed in a copse of trees at the easterly end of a large meadow.
 Two major building volumes indicate the house organization.
 A grounded 2-story bedroom wing anchors a raised living pavilion that is lifted off the ground by a series of exposed steel columns.
 Seen from the access road, the large meadow in front of the house continues right under the main living space, making the living pavilion into a kind of bridge structure spanning over the meadow grass, with the house touching the ground lightly on six steel columns.
 The raised floor level provides enhanced views as well as keeping the main living level well above the 3-4 feet of winter snow accumulation that is typical for the upper Methow Valley.